Tokyo Travel Guide

 • Imperial Palace and around: There are a fair few high-end establishments dotted between the palace and the train tracks.

-• Ginza: Highly central area with plenty to see and shopping opportunities galore.
+• Ginza: Highly central area with plenty to see and known as the shopping district in Tokyo.
 Most hotels here are, however, rather expensive.

 • Akihabara: Tokyo’s electro-capital makes a great base for those in the mood to see maid cafés, robot shops and other quirky facets of the city.
 There are plenty of cheap business hotels here.